Agoric/documentation/main/zoe/api/zoe-helpers.md

 ```

 ## zoeHelper.makeEmptyOffer()
-- Returns: a promise for the new inviteHandle
+- Returns: a promise for the new offerHandle

 Creates an empty offer.